LLNL/RAJA/docs/sphinx/user_guide/feature/vectorization.rst

   * ``Matrix`` builds on ``Register`` to provide arbitrary-sized matrices, column-major and row-major layouts, and operations on them.

-Finally, these capabilities integrate with RAJA :ref:`view-label` capabilities, which implements am expression-template system that allows a user to write linear algebra expressions on arbitrarily sized scalars, vectors, and matrices and have the appropriate SIMD/SIMT instructions
+Finally, these capabilities integrate with RAJA :ref:`feat-view-label` capabilities, which implements am expression-template system that allows a user to write linear algebra expressions on arbitrarily sized scalars, vectors, and matrices and have the appropriate SIMD/SIMT instructions